janvorisek/drie/docs/geometries.md

 ```
 :::

+General [BufferGeometry](/components/Geometries/BufferGeometry) is available with reactive vertices, faces and uvs support.
+The props are passed as flat arrays.

-The following geometries are supported:
+The following basic geometries are supported:

 - [BoxGeometry](components/Geometries/BoxGeometry)
 - [CircleGeometry](components/Geometries/CircleGeometry)